MerelyAPseudonym/salt-get-started/speed.md

 communication bus.

-The Salt master establishes persistent connections to all managed system, and uses lightweight protocols to enable real-time communication across thousands of managed systems.
+The Salt master establishes persistent connections to all managed systems, and uses lightweight protocols to enable real-time communication across thousands of managed systems.

 ## Pluggable Architecture